ziwer1/tunga-web/readme.md

 * All source code goes into /src
 * Actions, Components, Stores and Sources go in respective directories
 * App Logic goes in app.js
-* index.html is a template, refrain from editing (except when adding libraries served via a CDN)
+* index.html is a template, refrain from editing (except when adding global libraries served via a CDN)
-* Leverage [Redux](http://redux.js.org/) for implementing Flux
+* Leverage [Redux](http://redux.js.org/) for implementing Data Flow
 * Feel free to leverage [ES6/ES2015](https://babeljs.io/docs/learn-es2015/) features in your code
 * Use [axios](https://github.com/mzabriskie/axios) for networking